Posted: January 25, 2020 at 8:13 am

 Irn Bru – Also known as ‘Ginger’, sells over 20 cans a second in Glasgow and dominates the Scottish fizzy drink market.
 Its recipe is well kept secret, apparently known by only three people in the world!
 Best Served in a Glass Bottle.

-Square Sausage – As well travelled seafarers we know the earth isn’t flat but our sausages are!
-Square Sausage, or Lorne Sausage, is a particular delicacy.
+Square Sausage – As well-travelled seafarers, we know the earth isn’t flat but our sausages are!
+Square Sausage, or Lorne Sausage, is a particular delicacy in Glasgow but across the rest of the country too.
 It sits comfortably in a bread roll and works wonders when you’ve had one too many drams.
 Best served with a glass bottle of Ginger.

 Shortbread – Made simply with flour, butter and sugar these crumbly biscuits are a little taste of Scotland.
-Great with a cup of Scottish Blend Tea.
+It goes well with a cup of Scottish Blend Tea or a wee dram, spoilt for choice!

 Deep Fried Mars Bars – Yes that’s right a Mars Bar, battered and then deep fried.
 The creation of this delicacy is attributed to a chap in Stonehaven and spawned a deep fried chocolate meltdown (pardon the pun).
 Approximately 70% of deep friend mars bars are now sold to visitors who have heard of its reputation.

 Pizza Crunch Supper – While we’re talking about unusual things that have been battered and deep fried unnecessarily, let’s take a moment to appreciate the Pizza Crunch Supper.
 Largely found in Glasgow, this is a pizza that has been dipped in batter, deep fried and is served with chips.
-Also known as a heart attack supper.
+Also known locally as a Heart Attack Supper.

-But back to Burns Night, whether you’re having a Haggis, a ham or a curry why not get in the spirit of burns night and say a short ‘Selkirk Grace’ before your dinner.
+But back to Burns Night, whether you’re having a Haggis, a ham or a curry why not get in the spirit and say a short ‘Selkirk Grace’ before your dinner.

 Attributed to Rabbie Burns but no one really knows who wrote it!